Bergen auf Rügen station

 Bergen auf Rügen (Bahnhof Bergen auf Rügen) is a railway station in the town of Bergen auf Rügen, Mecklenburg-Vorpommern, Germany.
 The station lies on the Stralsund-Sassnitz railway and Bergen auf Rügen–Lauterbach Mole railway and was opened in 1883.
 The train services are operated by Deutsche Bahn Fernverkehr, Ostdeutsche Eisenbahn GmbH, Pressnitztalbahn and Hanseatische Eisenbahn.
 The narrow gauge line to Altenkirchen was closed in 1970.

 Rail services

-The station is served by the following services:
+In the 2026 timetable the following lines stop at the station: